Welcome

 Key implications for policy and practice

-If you fancy reading more or check out my post at the resilience blog!
+Find out more or read my post at the resilience blog!

 Breaking down barriers to sustainability transition